narendranathe/Game-downloads-prediction-Poppy-Play-Time-Ch.2/README.md

 with the name of the game, price, developer, release date, number of all reviews, recent reviews, positive and negative reviews of the individual variables.

-We collected data from a popular Youtube video for each game by picking the video review created by popular Youtube gamers or “influencers”.
+I collected data from a popular Youtube video for each game by picking the video review created by popular Youtube gamers or “influencers”.

 The number of downloads and purchases on the website Steam was estimated through using the